falyseck/mental_health_articles/README.md

 I deployed the app on both of my web servers by creating a new directory /var/www/html/mental_health_app, and coping the files in my both servers.
-They can be access through http://my_ip/mental_health_app
+They can be access through http://my_ip/mental_health_app I was able to make it accessible through my load balancer too, by editing the nginx configuartion file (/etc/nginx/sites-available/default).

+As my mission is to raise awereness about mental health and destigmatize open conversations about it, this project makes sense to my current goal and mission.
+And it is useful to people who yearn to learn more about mental health.